tianocore/edk2-pytool-extensions/integration_test/ReadMe.md

 * Build Edk2 OvmfPkg Platform CI
 * Run Core Ci on Edk2 MdeModulePkg
-* After commiting a change in the repo use pr_eval to confirm the correct packages need testing.
+* After committing a change in the repo use pr_eval to confirm the correct packages need testing.

-## Prerequesites
+## Prerequisites

-* Standard Edk2 Prerequesites
+* Standard Edk2 Prerequisites
   * git cli
   * Python 3.8.x with support for Pip and virtual environment
   * VS 2019 (Windows Only)